Ransomware Protection: How Indian Enterprises Can Defend Themselves

 • 1 — Keep 1 copy offsite

-• 1 — Keep 1 copy offline (air-gapped)
+• 1 — Keep 1 copy offline (air-gapped) — this is the critical ransomware-specific addition

-• 0 — Zero errors on backup verification
+• 0 — Zero errors on backup verification — test your restores regularly

 Ransomware Response Plan

-• Assess Scope — Identify impacted systems
+• Assess Scope — Identify which systems are encrypted, which are clean, and how the attacker entered.

-• Notify — Report to CERT-In within 6 hours
+• Notify — Report to CERT-In within 6 hours as required.
+Notify management, legal, and PR teams.

 Should You Pay the Ransom?

-• Funds further attacks
+• Payment funds further attacks against others

 How Vedtam Can Help

-Visit vedtam.com/solutions/cyber-security/ for more information.
+Visit vedtam.com/solutions/cyber-security/ for more information on our cybersecurity services.

+Assess your ransomware readiness today.
 Free consultation: vedtam.com/contact/ | +91 98915 55588

 Published by Vedtam Cybersecurity Team | Vedtam Tech Solutions, Ghaziabad, India